bkko79/bkko79.github.io/_posts/2020-06-05-weekly-summary-3.md

 ## Its single but multi

-If someone asks you how many threads does node uses, the best answer is to ask 'when'.
+If someone asks you how many threads does node uses, the best answer is to 'ask when'.
 When I read the post from [preezma][link1], I thought this is great answer to step forward and understand node.js' structure.

 ![node.js structure](/assets/img/Node.png)